Today we get to cover an Inselberg (see Part 1) that came from a hot (vs. mud) volcano!

-I’ve never wanted to go see “Devils” Tower because of its name, but it turns out the man who interpreted the Native American name for it didn’t get it right and we should be calling it “Bears Lodge Tower.”
-So, next time I’m out west (my grandpa lives north of Seattle) I’ll try to stop by between Mt.
-Rushmore and Yellowstone!
+I’ve never wanted to go see “Devils” Tower because of its name, but it turns out the man who interpreted the Native American name for it didn’t get it right and we should be calling it “Bears’ Lodge Tower.”
+So, next time I’m out west I’ll try to stop by between Mt.
+Rushmore and Yellowstone.

-Devils Tower in the northwest corner of Wyoming is one of the most extraordinary of the Basalt rock formations.
-But columns like this are actually not uncommon features around the world.
-This page has some cool pictures and an interesting description of the puzzle these types of rocks in Europe set for early modern geologists.
-Here’s another formation in Victoria, AU.
-And for a real treat, have a look at these pictures from around the world.
+Devils Tower in the northwest corner of Wyoming is one of the most extraordinary of the basalt rock formations.
+But columns like this are not uncommon features around the world.
+Giant Crystals has some cool pictures and an interesting description of the puzzle these types of rocks in Europe set for early modern geologists.
+The Biblical Geology website tells us about another formation in Victoria, AU.
+Then, for a real treat have a look at these pictures from around the world.

-I found this article over at ICR and they answered some questions I hadn’t even been asking yet!
-They start talking about how the lava squeezed up, etc. but then they talk about some of the objections Old Earth geologists have.
-They say that if these enormous lava flows had just happened a few thousand years ago, they still wouldn’t be cool!
+I found an article just on Devils Tower at ICR answering some questions I hadn’t even been asking yet.
+They start out talking about how the lava squeezed up, but then they deal with some of the objections Old Earth geologists have.
+They claim if these enormous lava flows had just happened a few thousand years ago, they still wouldn’t be cool.
 That tells you just how much lava there was, doesn’t it?
-What the geologists forget is that this was during and right after the Flood.
-What do we use to cool our nuclear reactors with?
-Water.
-It is God’s natural coolant, and it was everywhere during the Flood.
-Then there was the Ice Age with all its snow, ice and rain just afterwards.Thank you, God, that the west isn’t still too hot to walk on!!